How I failed machine learning in medical imaging -- shortcomings and recommendations: Evaluations that miss the target

 \subsection{Statistical significance not tested, or misunderstood}

-Machine learning experiments drive the progress of the field via empirical results.
-However, this evidence is by nature noisy: results may depend on which specific samples were used to train the models, the random seeds used to initialize them, small differences in hyper-parameters \citep{bouthillier2019unreproducible,bouthillier2021accounting}.
-Separating out noise from findings requires statistical testing, however, there is a lack of well-established good practices for predictive modeling.
+Experimental results are by nature noisy: results may depend on which specific samples were used to train the models, the random initializations, small differences in hyper-parameters \citep{bouthillier2019unreproducible,bouthillier2021accounting}.
+However, benchmarking predictive models currently lacks well-adopted statistical good practices to separate out this noise from generalizable findings.

-Problems arising from drawing conclusions on too small sample sizes are well documented~\citep{varoquaux2018cross,airola2009comparison}.
-Indeed, predictive modeling studies require many samples, more than conventional inferential studies, else the measured prediction accuracy may be a distant estimation of real-life performance.
-However, sample sizes are evolving slowly~\citep{szucs2020sample}, and few studies justify their sample size~\citep{larson2017sample}.
-On a positive note, \cite{roelofs2019meta} present a meta-analysis of public vs private leader boards on Kaggle for different applications, but conclude show that with ``large enough'' test data, overfitting is less of an issue - the two test sets that show substantial overfitting have either 90 or 4000 (but derived from 7 human participants) examples.
+A first, well-documented, source of brittleness arises from machine-learning experiments with too small sample sizes~\citep{varoquaux2018cross,airola2009comparison}.
+Indeed, testing predictive modeling require many samples, more than conventional inferential studies, else the measured prediction accuracy may be a distant estimation of real-life performance.
+Sample sizes are growing, albeit slowly~\citep{szucs2020sample}.
+On a positive note, a meta-analysis of public vs private leaderboards on Kaggle \cite{roelofs2019meta} suggests that overfitting is less of an issue with ``large enough'' test data (at least several thousands).

-Another challenge is that strong validation of a method requires it to be robust to details of the training data.
-Hence it should go beyond evidence on a single dataset, and rather strive for statistically significant consensus across multiple datasets~\citep{demsar2006statistical}.
-The existing statistical procedures require dozens of datasets to establish significance and are seldom used in practice.
-Rather, medical imaging research often reuses the same datasets across studies, which raises the risk of finding an algorithm that performs well by chance \citep{thompson2020meta}, in an implicit multiple comparison problem.
+Another challenge is that strong validation of a method requires it to be robust to details of the data.
+Hence validation should go beyond a single dataset, and rather strive for statistical consensus across multiple datasets~\citep{demsar2006statistical}.
+Yet, the corresponding statistical procedures require dozens of datasets to establish significance and are seldom used in practice.
+Rather, medical imaging research often reuses the same datasets across studies, which raises the risk of finding an algorithm that performs well by chance, in an implicit multiple comparison problem \citep{thompson2020meta}.

-And yet, medical imaging research seldom analyzes how likely empirical results are to be due to chance: only 6\% of segmentation challenges surveyed \citep{maierhein2018winner}, and 15\% out of 410 computer science papers published by ACM \citep{cockburn2020threats} used a statistical test.
+But overall medical imaging research seldom analyzes how likely empirical results are to be due to chance: only 6\% of segmentation challenges surveyed \citep{maierhein2018winner}, and 15\% out of 410 popular computer science papers published by ACM used a statistical test \citep{cockburn2020threats}.